ThirstyGit/ecommerce/README.md

 12. User page currently assuming user has a shop.
 13. Sign up page has weird nav bug.
 14. Clicking submit without selecting an image should give error.
 Need this check for all image uploads.
+15. Product price is always a fixed number in cart.
+16. I should only be able to go to my cart if logged in.
+17. You should not be able to checkout if the cart is empty.
+18. Need to give a check that the information are inputed before submitting checkout form.